johananh/Pump-Alert/README.md

 Contributions to this project are welcome.
 Please fork this repository, make your changes, and submit a pull request for review.

 ## License
-This project is licensed under custom license - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under custom license - see the [LICENSE](LICENSE) file for details.